Related Subjects:

 - Adenoma Sebaceum.

 - Skin care: Use non-alkaline (pH-neutral or slightly acidic) cleansers twice daily.
-Avoid oil-based products.
-Advise makeup users to avoid oil-based products and to remove makeup daily.
-Avoid persistent picking or scratching to reduce scarring.
+Avoid oil-based products and ensure makeup is removed daily.

-- Diet: Advise a balanced, healthy diet; no specific diet has been proven effective for acne treatment.
+- Diet: Advise a balanced, healthy diet.
+No specific diet has proven effective for acne treatment.

 - Acne Fulminans: Urgently refer to the hospital dermatology team for same-day assessment.

-- Unresponsive mild to moderate acne after 2 completed courses of treatment.
+- Unresponsive mild to moderate acne after two completed courses of treatment.

 - Moderate to severe acne unresponsive to prior treatments.